Conference Venue:

 S3D.
 Terahertz Spectroscopy in Life Sciences and Pharmaceutical Analysis

 S6A.
-Novel Architectures and Strategies for Optical Computing Based on Micro- and Nanophotonics
+Novel Architectures and Strategies for Optical Computing Based on Micro-Nano Optics

 S7A.
 Applications of Multi-Core and Few-Mode Fibers in Space-Division Multiplexed Communications

 S7B.
-Distributed Fiber Sensing for Geohazard Early Warning and Infrastructure Monitoring
+Distributed Fiber Sensing and Its Applications in Geohazard Early Warning and Infrastructure Monitoring

 S7C.
-Reliability of Fiber-Optic Devices in Extreme Environments (Space, Deep Sea, Nuclear Facilities)
+Fiber-Optic Devices and Sensing in Extreme Environments (Space, Deep Sea, Nuclear Facilities)

 S7D.
 Convergence of Fiber-Optic Technologies with Quantum Networks and Biomedicine